 Headache, lack of appetite, little energy, sleepless nights ...
 If you have ever been to the high mountains, you know that acclimatization is not really fun.
 How quickly you acclimatize varies from person to person and there is little you can do about it.
 Unfortunately I am rather poor at acclimatization.
 Last year at Peak Lenin (7,134m), the throbbing headache was regularly so bad that I could do little else than lie in the fetus position in my tent.

-That is why we have this year for our expedition to Khan Tengri (7,010m) tried something new: hypoxic height tents (from Altitude Dream).
+That is why we tried something new for our expedition to Khan Tengri (7,010m): hypoxic height tents (from Altitude Dream).
 In a earlier blog You can read that before the expedition began we spent four weeks in one altitude tent have slept that can simulate the altitude by regulating the amount of oxygen in the tent.
 Because of this we hoped that we would acclimatize faster on the mountain.
 This would make the total time on the mountain shorter, as well as the associated risks of developing altitude sickness lowers.

 There were more reasons to arrive acclimatized at the base camp.
 First, because we would fly directly from sea level by helicopter to the base camp at 4,000 meters.
 That is a serious risk for developing altitude sickness.
-Second, the icefall between Camp 1 (4,200m) and Camp 2 (5,300m) on Khan Tengri has been exposed to crushed stone and avalanches.
-Normally, climbers take an acclimatization tour of BC - C1 - C2 - C3 - C1 - BC before attempting a summit attempt.
-That means that you have to climb through this 'icefall' four times.
+Secondly, the 'icefall' between camp 1 (4,200 m) and camp 2 (5,300 m) on Khan Tengri is exposed to crushed stone and avalanches.
+Normally climbers take an acclimatization tour of BC - C1 - C2 - C3 - C1 - BC before they start a top attempt.
+That means that you have to climb four times through this 'icefall'.
 We only wanted to climb through the 'icefall' once to reduce the risks, but that was only possible with sufficient pre-acclimatization.
-Finally, we wanted to increase our chances of becoming both Khan Tengri and Pobeda to climb.
-Arriving acclimatized would be a significant time saver and thus the chance of two succeeding
+Finally, we wanted to increase our chances of climbing both Khan Tengri and Pobeda within our planning.
+Acclimatized arrival would mean a considerable saving of time and therefore the chance of the two succeeding

 greatly increase climbs!